Monty4/DiputechApp/README.md

 ## DESCRIPTION

-The project is an APP for technical department where we can find information from the environtment
+The project is an APP for technical department where we can find information from the environtment At the moment, we can look for Users and update Stock

 ## Personal API's and APP